22 May Two-minute Guide: Residency in Italy for citizens not from the EU

 However this is A) not a tourism advertisement, and B) not an immigration lawyer’s guide or taken from an Italian government website.
 It’s the down-to-earth, tell it like it is-reality of what it takes to gain the freedom to stay in Italy for longer than an (extended) holiday.

-The Elective Residence Visa (ERV) for Italy is the most common route allowing you to stay, and it’s great for those non-Europeans looking especially to retire or semi-retire here (including Brits who weren’t fast enough last year to claim their rights to stay) and who will not be able to obtain :
+The Elective Residence Visa (ERV) for Italy is the most common route allowing you to stay, and it’s great for those non-Europeans looking especially to retire or semi-retire here (including Brits who weren’t fortunate enough during the brexit transition period to claim their rights to stay).
+This visa is particularly useful for those people who will not be able to obtain :

 The Elective Residence Visa requires you to show your ability to sustain yourself in Italy without work (however after one year on the visa you can also apply for a work permit) by proving a non-employment income stream of €31,000 annually (or €38,000 for a couple), as well as other administration requirements including showing an existing Italian residential address at time of application.